akveo/nebular/docs/articles/design-system/multiple-runtime-themes.md

 ```

-Basically that's it.
+Basically, that's it.
 Now you have two themes registered.
 <hr>

 ## Related Articles